The Three Concert Etudes And The Glanzzeit Era

 A Transitional Era: The Two Concert Etudes

 Gradual cultural change captured the European musical landscape in the 1860s.
-The fervor of emotions and feelings from the previous decades subsided, and a classical-esque revival ensnared the zeitgeist of the new generation.
+The fervor of emotions and feelings from previous decades subsided, and a classical-esque revival ensnared the new generation’s zeitgeist.
 The era of Early Romanticism (characterized by ideas such as expression over form and artist over audience) came to an end, and the musical community saw the emergence of late Romantic composers such as Wagner.
-Solemnness, earnestness, and a stricter adherence to musical structure replaced the extreme Romantic ardor of the years when Liszt extensively toured (which was primarily a byproduct of Beethoven and the broader artistic/literary Romantic movement).
-Liszt himself was a changed man, too.
-He had already retired from the concert stage for a decade and a half, focusing primarily on composition and losing much of the celebrity fame that the earlier “Lisztomania” movement brought him.
+Solemnness, earnestness, and a stricter adherence to musical structure replaced the extreme Romantic ardor of the 1830s and 40s.
+Franz Liszt himself was a changed man, too.
+He had already retired from the concert stage for a decade and a half, focusing primarily on composition and losing many aspects of the celebrity life that characterized his younger years.

-After moving to Rome from his musically tenacious home of Weimar in 1861, Liszt began freely experimenting with musical techniques.
-Liszt was no longer the man who thoroughly adored the sensualities of life (namely, love for fame and women).
-His good friends and lovers from his early adulthood, including Chopin and Marie d’Agoult, were merely fragments of Liszt’s past.
+After moving to Rome from his musically tenacious home in Weimar in 1861, Liszt began experimenting freely with musical techniques.
+His good friends and lovers from his early adulthood, including Chopin and Marie d’Agoult, became insignificant fragments of his past.
 He thus sought out Rome as a haven to freely release the thoughts of his troubled mind in the form of music and to seek the permission of the papacy to marry Princess Carolyne zu Sayn-Wittgenstein, with whom he had maintained an adulterous affair for the past 20 years.

 Liszt playing the piano in his late life.
 Notice how he no longer holds the same vivacity nor the same proud, confident composure of his virtuoso years.
 The darkness and eminence of fate hold him in great contemplation.

 Liszt was fickle with marking the purpose of the Two Concert Etudes.
-The set of two piano works was dedicated to Dionys Pruckner, a student of Franz Liszt from a decade earlier in Weimar who had begun his own touring and had assumed the role of pedagogue at Stuttgart Conservatory.
+They were dedicated to Dionys Pruckner, a student of Franz Liszt from a decade earlier in Weimar who had begun his own touring and had assumed the role of pedagogue at Stuttgart Conservatory.
 The dedication, however, is markedly confusing because the pieces were intended for Ludwig Stark and Sigmund Lebert, both piano professors and co-founders of the Stuttgart Conservatory.
 Liszt composed the pieces for the duo’s Grosse theoretisch-praktische Klavierschule, a piano method famous at the time, which was translated into multiple languages and printed throughout Europe.
-Though published in 1858, it gained fame especially in its fourth edition format in 1870.
+Though published in 1858, it gained fame in its fourth edition of 1870.

 The first piece in the set, “Waldesrauschen,” is the lesser-played of the two and is in D-flat major.
-The piece is actually quite beautiful, evoking strong imagery of wind echoing throughout the forest.
-In some ways, it is similar to the earlier “Au lac de Wallenstadt” from the first Années de Pèlerinage S.160.
-Its title translates to “forest murmurs.”
-The tempo marking is “vivace,” and yet most recordings take it quite slowly.
-Like most romantic etudes, “Waldesrauschen” transcends the typical classical-era interpretation of the style (which often followed the etude’s literal meaning of “study,” emphasizing mechanics and the development of near-robotic technique).
-And yet, behind the flowing song-like melody in the left hides a secondary purpose for the piece’s composition: the repeating right-hand accompaniment that builds individual finger control.
+The piece is very ethereal and song-like, evoking strong imagery of wind echoing throughout the forest.
+In some ways, it is similar to the earlier “Au lac de Wallenstadt” from the first Années de Pèlerinage, S.160.
+Like most Romantic piano etudes, “Waldesrauschen” transcends the typical classical style (which usually followed the etude’s literal meaning of “study,” emphasizing mechanics and the development of near-robotic technique).
+And yet, behind the flowing song-like melody in the left hides a secondary purpose for the piece’s composition: the repeating right-hand accompaniment, which builds finger independence.
 The voices then swap hands, with the ever-constant humming harmony echoing in the left hand and the melody strengthened as octaves in the right.

 The dissipation of the right-hand harmonic “hum” as in “Waldesrauschen.”
 Sheet music from Breitkopf & Härtel.

 The developmental middle section brings a dramatic turn to the music: decisive, passionate octaves in the right hand resonate with the extremely cadential left hand, which rapidly ascends and descends.
-The techniques and phrasing used in this part draw connections to Liszt’s B-minor Sonata S.178, which was written nearly a decade ago, thus placing this composition firmly in the crossroads between the Weimar age that musicologists deem as Liszt’s golden era of composition and his late phase.
-Then, at the end, Liszt has the right-hand accompaniment fade slowly away, ending with a ppp rolled tonic chord in the middle register, followed by an even softer tonic “murmur” in the upper register.
-The similarities of “Waldesrauschen” to Liszt’s other sentimental middle-late compositions remain quite uncanny.
+The techniques and phrasing used in this part draw connections to Liszt’s Sonata, S.178, dating from nearly a decade before, thus placing this etude firmly in the crossroads between the Weimar period and his late phase.
+At the end of the piece, Liszt has the right-hand accompaniment fade slowly away, ending with a ppp rolled tonic chord in the middle register, followed by an even softer tonic “murmur” in the upper register.
 Characteristically, Liszt’s “Waldesrauschen” features the common usage of the sixth chord, which Liszt employed in many of his introspective, often religious compositions.

 “Gnomenreigen” serves as quite a contrast to its previous companion.
 Pianists choose to perform it in concerts and competitions due to its technical difficulty.
 The translation of the title (“Round dance of gnomes”) suggests the imitation of magical creatures known to be stout, light, and yet quick.
 The tempo marking reflects this sentiment: “Presto scherzando.”
 Not only does Liszt require utmost speed, but he also insists on maintaining the scherzo-like nature of gnomes, which ultimately entails lightness and precision amidst fast passages.
 If it was not obvious enough, the fifth measure marks “staccato e leggierissimo,” meaning “detached and very light,” which verifies Liszt’s intentions.
 The piece’s central theme begins in F-sharp minor, emphasizing quick grace notes.
 Liszt then elaborates this in an A-major variation with an exceptionally fast right-hand under the marking of “Un poco più animato.”